friebe/building-blocks-presentation/slides.md

 <!--
 To work with only one have many disadvantages and here a are few.

-I think every developer knows the first point if multiple team members work at the same time on different features and anyone change a function which your code depends on.
-So the first one whose check in their code wins.
-So it can bring conflicts at some point in differnet ways.
+I think every developer knows the first point, when several team members are working on different functions at the same time and someone changes a function that your code depends on.
+Then whoever checks-in their code first wins.
+This can eventually lead to conflicts and other time consuming side effects in different ways.

-The next one says it can be callenging to trace changes or reconstruct the code base if anything is broken, because maybe there are also new features in the main so a easy rollback can be difficult and time consuming.
+The next one says it can be callenging to trace changes or reconstruct the code base if anything is broken, because maybe there are also new features in the main, so a easy rollback isnt easy anymore.

-I think these point is explained very well by the previous one.
+I think these nex point is explained very well by the previous one.
 It is difficult to separate features or bugs in only one branch.
 So a deploying is delayed and not so fast as it should be.

 And to conclude, a single branch restricts you enormously and reduces efficiency, because you always have to watch what you are doing if you deliver your changes.